bhermanmit/ans_cd/source/authors/podium_auth_82.rst

 Lang, Amanda - Podiums
 ----------------------

-* :download:`Amanda Lang, University of Wisconsin-Madison.
+* `Amanda Lang, University of Wisconsin-Madison.
 The Use of Freeze-Cast Scaffolds in Nuclear Fuel Design.
-Reactor Physics <../docs/182.pdf>`
+Reactor Physics <../_static/docs/182.pdf>`_